-In July we released a new feature to the Twilio SMS Application optimizing how incoming SMS messages are handled.
+This new feature release to the Twilio SMS Application updates how incoming SMS messages are handled.
 Our application will now check incoming unknown phone numbers against your Contact database.
 If a match is found the corresponding CDO record for the incoming message will be mapped to the matching Eloqua Contact.
 Incoming messages with no matching Eloqua Contacts will continue to be written to the CDO and will remain unmapped.

 Mapping Incoming Messages to Eloqua Contacts

-When incoming contacts text into a Twilio phone number linked to your Sureshot account, the application will attempt to match incoming text messages to an Eloqua contact.
+When existing contacts text into a Twilio phone number linked to your Sureshot account, the application will attempt to match the incoming text message to an Eloqua contact.

 - If an Eloqua contact has previously been sent a message from the app, Sureshot will match the incoming message to the same contact.